superlinked/VectorHub/docs/contributing/style_guide.md

 </section>

 ---
-### 8 Technical terminology
+### 8. Technical terminology
 <section id="section8">

+You're writing a technical article.
 Use technology-specific terminology.
 If you think the thing you're describing is unfamiliar to most readers, it probably is.
 Feel free to link to external resources that provide more in-depth explanations of terms you do not have space to explain in your article.
 In general, don't overcomplicate your text; communicate as simply and clearly as possible.

   EXAMPLES..
 </section>

 ---
-### 9 Accessibility
+### 9. Accessibility
 <section id="section9">

-Improve accessibility by creating headings and subheadings that are clear and accurately describe your content. include alt text for images and graphics.
+Improve accessibility by creating headings and subheadings that are clear and accurately describe your content.
+Include alt text for all images and graphics.
+...

   EXAMPLES..
 </section>

 ---
-### 10 Inclusive language
+### 10. Inclusive language
 <section id="section10">

 Avoid words and phrases with negative connotations; remember your audience is international and heterogeneous.
 Err on the side of **caution** - if you think a term might be offensive, don't use it.